Nemocas/AbstractAlgebra.jl/docs/src/quotient_module.md

 (-5)

 julia> V = VectorSpace(QQ, 2)
-Vector space of dimension 2 over Rationals
+Vector space of dimension 2 over rationals

 julia> m = V([QQ(1), QQ(2)])
 (1//1, 2//1)

 julia> N, f = sub(V, [m])
-(Subspace over Rationals with 1 generator and no relations, Hom: Subspace over Rationals with 1 generator and no relations -> Vector space of dimension 2 over Rationals)
+(Subspace over Rationals with 1 generator and no relations, Hom: Subspace over Rationals with 1 generator and no relations -> Vector space of dimension 2 over rationals)

 julia> Q, g = quo(V, N)
 (Quotient space over:
-Rationals with 1 generator and no relations, Hom: Vector space of dimension 2 over Rationals -> Quotient space over:
+Rationals with 1 generator and no relations, Hom: Vector space of dimension 2 over rationals -> Quotient space over:
 Rationals with 1 generator and no relations)

 ```